 On the UMMC Pulmonary Consult Service, fellows perform pulmonary consultations on patients with a variety of pulmonary diseases, and perform bronchoscopy on inpatients and outpatients.
 Each fellow can expect to perform between 150 and 200 bronchoscopy procedures over the entire three year fellowship period.
 Detailed understanding and accurate interpretation of pulmonary function tests (PFTs) is an integral part of this rotation.
-Fellows are also responsible for the supervision of medical housestaff and medical students, and for preparation of conferences.
+Fellows are also responsible for the supervision of medical house staff and medical students, and for preparation of conferences.

 VA Medical Intensive Care Unit (MICU) / Consults

-On the combined VA MICU and consult service rotation, fellows are responsible for the care of all patients admitted to the MICU, and responsible for performing procedures appropriate in critically ill patients (endotracheal intubation, bronchoscopy, right heart catheterization).
+On the combined VA MICU and consult service rotation, fellows are responsible for the care of all patients admitted to the VA MICU, and are responsible for performing procedures appropriate in critically ill patients (eg. endotracheal intubation, bronchoscopy, right heart catheterization).
 On the consult portion of this rotation, fellows perform pulmonary consultations on patients admitted to the general medical wards of the VA.
 Bronchoscopy and interpretation of pulmonary function tests are key components of this rotation.
 As with the other services, supervision of residents/students and preparation for conferences is required.

 UMMC Lung Transplant

 On the UMMC Lung Transplant rotation, fellows participate in all aspects of care related to lung transplantation.
 Fellows assist with the care of inpatients who are post-lung transplant, and participate in the evaluation and management of outpatients who are being actively evaluated for lung transplantation.
 Bronchoscopy on post-lung transplant patients is an integral part of this rotation.
-A core curriculum of reading materials has been developed to ensure the fellows learns the core components of the care of pre- and post lung transplant patients.
+A core curriculum of reading materials has been developed to ensure fellows learn the core components of the care of pre- and post lung transplant patients.

 Non-Medical Critical Care